 All applicants must meet the following entry requirements:

-- Be a registered nurse on the General Nurse division of the Register maintained by The Nursing and Midwifery Board of Ireland
+- Be a registered nurse on the General Nurse division of the register maintained by the Nursing and Midwifery Board of Ireland (NMBI);

-- Have a minimum of one year post-registration experience (exclusive of post-registration courses).
+- Have a minimum of six months’ post-registration experience (exclusive of post-registration courses);

 Next start date